mrmarq1/pricebasket/README.md

 - After modifying, open the Main file (src -> main -> basket -> Main), run it and any items added should be permitted and, conversely, any items removed should now lead to an invalid basket if entered.
 For example, permitting pineapples:
 <img src="https://github.com/mrmarq1/pricebasket/assets/126958930/207c9f96-3d46-438a-8360-1a632169f792" width="300">

 *** Please note that if the permitted shopping basket items are modified then some of the current unit tests may fail if run.
-To pass said tests may have to be modified in 'basketSpec' (src -> test -> scala -> basketSpec).
+To pass, said tests may have to be modified in 'basketSpec' (src -> test -> scala -> basketSpec).

-### Adding/remving available discount offers
+### Adding/removing available discount offers
 - Again, like the adding/removing of permitted shopping basket items, this program has been designed to allow a user to easily add/remove discounts.
 Please bear in mind this change will require modifications to 2 files.
 - Open the Offers file (src -> main -> basket -> Offers).
 - Adding a discount: